ioccc-src/winner/1991/fine/README.md

 ## Judges' remarks:

-This filter, 80 chars plus a newline, fits into a single line on most terminals (unless your terminal has a line wrap mis-feature :-)).
+This filter, 80 chars plus a newline, fits into a single line on most terminals, unless your terminal has a line wrap mis-feature :-).

 Note in 2023: fixing this entry to work with modern systems increased the size, originally to 106 characters but it was dropped back down to 80 with clever use